How to make an offer on a house: 7 steps

 A formal, written offer includes more than just the price you’re willing to pay for the property you’re hoping to buy.
 Here are some of the other items a home offer should include:

-- Earnest money – This is a deposit you put down when you go to contract (but before you close), which goes toward the purchase price of the home.
+- Earnest money: This is a deposit you put down at the time you write the contract (but before you close), which goes toward the purchase price of the home.
 It may not be refundable if you as the buyer back out of the deal.
-This part of the offer outlines reasons the deal can be terminated while still allowing you to get this money back.
+This part of the offer outlines the reasons the deal can be terminated while still allowing you to get this money back.

-- Closing cost details – These details regard any buyer’s participation in closing costs or other fees, as well as how certain taxes and expenses will be prorated between the buyer and the seller at closing.
+- Closing cost details: These details regard any seller’s participation in closing costs or other fees, as well as how certain taxes and expenses will be prorated between the buyer and the seller at closing.
 Closing costs are a key part of negotiations, and sellers will sometimes cover a buyer’s closing costs.
 (That’s less common now that the market is so competitive, however.)

-- Expiration date – This is the date and time of the offer’s expiration and a projected closing date.
+- Expiration date: This is the date and time of the offer’s expiration and projected closing date.
 You don’t want to wait forever, after all.

-Should you ever make an offer under asking price?
+Should you ever make an offer under the asking price?

 Can I make an offer without a real estate agent?